ibexa/documentation-developer/docs/release_notes/ez_platform_v2.5.md

 ### User bundle

-The new [ezplatform-user](https://github.com/ezsystems/ezplatform-user) bundle now centralizes all features related to user management, such as user accounts, registering, changing passwords, etc.
+The new [ezplatform-user](https://github.com/ezsystems/ezplatform-user) bundle now centralizes all features related to user management, such as user accounts, registering, or changing passwords.

 !!! dxp